 Prospective students seeking a graduate degree need to have earned a baccalaureate degree or its equivalent from an institution that is accredited by an agency recognized by the US Department of Education.
 Normally, a grade point average of 2.3 (C+) or higher on a 4.0 scale is required.
-A limited number of students meeting specific criteria may be admitted to the Master of Divinity, the Master of Arts in Missional Church Studies, and the Master of Christian Care and Counseling degree programs without an earned baccalaureate degree or its equivalent.
+A limited number of students meeting specific criteria may be admitted to the Master of Divinity, the Master of Arts (Theological Studies), the Master of Arts in Missional Church Studies, and the Master of Christian Care and Counseling degree programs without an earned baccalaureate degree or its equivalent.
 Applicants must submit the following:

-- All Master's Programs - Completed and signed online application form - Application Fee (\$50) - o 3 Character references (no family members) - o Admission Essay - Official transcript of a baccalaureate degree from an institution of higher education that is accredited by an agency recognized by the US Department of Education, or approved by a Canadian provincial quality assurance agency, or the demonstrated educational equivalent of an accredited or approved North American baccalaureate degree - Additional Documentation for Programs - MAMCS Korean Program - Church/Denominational/Organizational Endorsement form - o MDiv Korean Program - Church/Denominational/Organizational Endorsement form - Copy of Ordination Certificate/Ministry License - o MACO - Additionally, a Counselor Disposition Survey is required of all Master of Arts in Counseling applicants.
+- All Master's Programs - o Completed and signed online application form - Application Fee (\$50) - 2 Recommendations (no family members) - Admission Essay - Official transcript of a baccalaureate degree from an institution of higher education that is accredited by an agency recognized by the US Department of Education, or approved by a Canadian provincial quality assurance agency, or the demonstrated educational equivalent of an accredited or approved North American baccalaureate degree - Additional Documentation for Programs - o MAMCS/MCCC Korean Program - Church/Denominational/Organizational Endorsement form - o MDiv Korean Program - Church/Denominational/Organizational Endorsement form - Copy of Ordination Certificate/Ministry License - o MACO - Additionally, a Counselor Disposition Survey is required of all MACO applicants. - Additionally, a third recommendation is required of all MACO applicants. - Additionally, another admissions statement is required of all MACO applicants.